infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

 via the [createContext](https://react.dev/reference/react/createContext)
 function.

-Suppose that our service must define the `getAllUnicorns` and `addUnicorn` functions.
+Suppose that our service must implement the `getAllUnicorns` and `addUnicorn` functions.
 Our `UnicornsContext.tsx` will be something like

 ```jsx